arcus-azure/arcus/community/blog/2021-12 2021, the year that Arcus matured/README.md

 * Capability to configure minimum Serilog logging level from application settings
 * Capability to use .NET project templates directly from Visual Studio

-When the [messaging library](https://github.com/arcus-azure/arcus.messaging) is ready to provide the message routing outside message pumps, we create additional Azure Functions project templates with Azure Service Bus triggers.
+When the [messaging library](https://github.com/arcus-azure/arcus.messaging) is ready to provide the message routing outside message pumps, we will create additional Azure Functions project templates with Azure Service Bus triggers.
 See our [feature docs](https://templates.arcus-azure.net/) for more information on our available functionality.

 ## Background Jobs